StAmourD/auth-template/README.md

 # or start the server accessible to the local network
 npm run dev -- --host
+# or
+npm run host
 ```

 ## Developing Express Server

-Use VS Code debug "Launch Script" or `npm run start`
+Use VS Code debug "Launch Script" or `npm run server`

 ## Using NoIP for OAuth Callbacks